Lt. Wm. Tighe Triangle

 Lt.
 William Tighe Triangle (Ring Garden)

 The much-celebrated design is inspired by European ornamental gardens, and planted with hundreds of varieties of trees, shrubs, perennials, annuals, groundcovers, and bulbs.
-When the railroad ties that hold in the soil began to deteriorate in the mid 1990s, Borough President Ruth Messinger allocated $232,000 in funds for renovations, begun in 1996.
-Further funding from Council Member Michels brought the work to completion in February of 2000.
-The renovation enlarged the gardening space and brought new water connections and a drinking fountain to the garden.
-A wrought iron fence decorated with butterfly art and including two new gates now borders the garden.
-Further additions include concrete walls to hold in the soil, a performance plaza, and a tool-shed.
+In 2000, a renovation enlarged the garden and brought a drinking fountain to the garden.
+A wrought iron fence decorated with butterflies borders the garden.
+Further additions include concrete walls to hold in the soil, a performance plaza, and a tool shed.

-RING volunteers enriched the plantings, designed and installed five underground watering systems, and enlarged the solar-powered water circulation system to include seven pools and a waterfall.
+RING volunteers enriched the plantings, designed and installed five underground watering systems, and enlarged water circulation system to include seven pools and a waterfall.
 These are powered by several additional solar photovoltaic collectors and batteries.
-The pond complex, with its large goldfish and koi, natural bog plantings, and floating plants, enhances the Garden’s ability to delight and educate local schoolchildren and community members.
-Emphasis is placed on gardening techniques and environmental concerns.
+The pond complex, with its large goldfish and koi, natural bog plantings, and floating plants, enhances the Garden’s ability to educate local schoolchildren and community members.
 Two compost bins are used to convert organic wastes into fertilizer for the garden.
-RING holds planting and harvesting festivals each year, in addition to a new annual event, ‘Art in the Garden.’
-A butterfly festival in July celebrates the ten butterfly species attracted to the blooming garden.
-The RING Garden is open to the public on Saturday mornings, several weekday evenings throughout the summer, and varying times for special events and seasonal public usage.
+RING holds planting and harvesting festivals each year and a butterfly festival in July.
+The RING Garden is open to the public on Saturday mornings, several weekday evenings throughout the summer.